NETWAYS/jenkins-training/Beispiel/09_triggered.md

 * Steps:
  * Navigate to the Projects configuration page
  * Add a `Poll SCM` trigger
- * Set the schedule to 'every two minutes'
+ * Set the schedule to 'every minute'
- * Apply the 'perfect patch'
+ * Apply and push the patch
- * Push the changes

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add A trigger